ROSE

 Default constructor.

 Constructs an abstract location that does not refer to any location.
-The isValid method will return true for such objects.
+The isValid method will return false for such objects.

 |